 - International economic law, including global corporate governance, transnational economic regulation, comparative antitrust and competition law, transatlantic relations, and global Internet law;

-- Development and transition, including the rule of law, law and development, comparative economic law, trade and development; and
+- Development and transition, including the rule of law, law and development, comparative economic law, trade and sustainable development; and

 - Human Rights, Democracy and Governance, including comparative constitutionalism, implementing socio-economic rights and humanitarianism.

 - Research Circle on the Role of Law in Developing and Transitional Societies